Anastasia Lin is a Canadian human rights advocate and former Miss World Canada.

 Lin has appeared numerous films and television productions.
 She attended the University of Toronto where she double majored in International Relations and Theatre/Acting.
 She has now earned both notoriety and respect as an international film star, sought-after model, and human rights activist.
 Her films have received awards including Mexico International Film Festival’s Golden Palm Award and California’s Indie Fest Award of Merit.
 As often as possible, she works at the confluence of activism and acting, playing roles in films and television productions that carry messages of freedom, morality, and openness.

 Along with her acting and participation in pageants, she is known for her public position against human rights abuses in China.
 Canadian television reports attributed her victory in the 2015 Miss World Canada Pageant in part to her passion for human rights.
-Anastasia was invited to testify before U.S. Congress, and Taiwan Legislative Yuan, addressing the topic of freedom of conscience in China.
-She has published articles on the Washington Post, Huffington Post, Globe and Mail, and other major newspapers around the world.
+Lin was invited to testify before U.S. Congress, and Taiwan Legislative Yuan, addressing the topic of freedom of conscience in China.
+She has published articles in the Washington Post, Huffington Post, Globe and Mail, and other major newspapers around the world.